tongjiu123/blockchain8/code_exp/README.md

   - `REVOCATION_SCALES = [1, 10, 100, 1000, 10000, 100000]` revoked items to test revocation mechanism efficiency.

 All experiments are run on a local Hardhat blockchain network to ensure controlled and reproducible results.

+## Project Status

+**All experiments (1-6) are now running successfully!**

+All previously known bugs have been resolved, including:
+- The duplicate certificate issuance error in Experiment 3.
+- The `ImportError` in Experiment 6.
+- The `TypeError` in the analysis scripts.

+The full analysis report (`analysis/analysis_summary.md`) and its Chinese version (`analysis/ANALYSIS_CN.md`) are complete and up-to-date.

 ## 1. 概述 (Overview)